CloudTier Storage Tiering Filter Driver SDK

 The CloudTier Storage Tiering SDK is a Hierarchical Storage Management (HSM) file system filter driver development kit.
-It is a data storage technique that automatically moves data between high-cost and low-cost storage media.
-It allows you to free up on-premise storage capacity transparently, by moving out cooler data to the cloud storage, thereby reducing capital and operational expenditures.
+It implements a data storage strategy that automatically migrates data between high-cost and low-cost storage media, optimizing storage efficiency and reducing both capital and operational expenses.

 Understand The File System Filter Driver